 Here’s the problem, farmers need to have middlemen to do the negotiations for them, especially if their products are meant to be exported.
 The standards for exported goods are incredibly high.
 If that so, why farmers are not getting good pay?
-A kind of pay that’s good enough for them to afford Amsterdam city trip.
+A kind of pay that’s good enough for them to afford Amsterdam sights city trip must see tour.
 The huge pay cut goes to the middlemen.
 And sometimes, the harsh truth about this is their government is the middleman.

 Lack of Funding and Government Assistance

 Most of the farmers overseas don’t own land.
 They have to lease the land in order for them to plant.
 The concept is similar to rental cars promo code coupon & discounts.
 It’s a no-brainer that these farmers would need some funding from the government but financial support seems aloof.
 What farmers do is they borrow money and promise to pay banks or private individuals with interest.
 We feel sorry for these farmers.
 It’s heartbreaking if you think about the back-breaking work they had to do only to pay huge interests after each harvest.

 Follow The Demand as Basis What to Plant